 - Look for food nutrition labels with good for you ingredients that are easy to understand

 - Ingredients made from natural foods are better for you and easier to digest!

 Are you looking for a better snack with a nutrition label that checks all these boxes?
-Then check out our Real Food Bars!
+Then check out our Real Food Bar plant based protein bars!
 Our bars contain only real ingredients, and we are proud to carry certifications such as Non-GMO project verified and USDA Smart Snacks Compliant!